MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 and I apply a **rolling 60-day portfolio-level volatility targeting** without leverage.

-I design the portfolio using **1990–2000 data** and evaluate it **out of sample from 2001 to 2026**, comparing it to a broad global equity benchmark in USD.
+I design the portfolio using **1990–2000 data** and evaluate it **out of sample from 2001 to 2026**, comparing it to the S&P 500 as benchmark.

 The project supposes an investment of **$10,000** on the 1st of January 2001 and doesn't include further future investments or withdrawals.
 ---